hasibzunair/viptt-net/README.md

 # ViPTT-Net: Video pretraining of spatio-temporal models for tuberculosis type classification

 ViPTT-Net is a method that pretrains a hybrid CNN-RNN based model on realistic videos for human activity recognition task.
-It is then fine-tuned on a dataset of chest CT scans for the task of tuberculosis type classification.
+It is then fine-tuned on a dataset of chest CT scans for the task of tuberculosis type classification task.

-ViPTT-Net achieved 2nd place in the ImageCLEF 2021 Tuberculosis - TBT classification task.
+ViPTT-Net achieved 2nd place (Kappa score of 0.2)  in the ImageCLEF 2021 Tuberculosis - TBT Classification Challenge.

 ## Resources